Improving initial-state-dependent quantum circuit optimization by introducing state labels: Improvements in

 \aqcel needs to know the states of control qubits every time it encounters controlled operators in the circuit.
 However, the qubit state is sometimes obvious, in which case the measurement is unnecessary.
 A typical scenario is the case where the previously-measured qubit states are unchanged when they are acted on by another operator.
 Of course, it is not feasible to remember the entire set of qubit states and track them efficiently due to the limitations of classical memory.
 However, it is tractable to keep the minimum information about qubits as {\it labels}, such as whether they are $\ket{0}$ or $\ket{1}$ states, or a superposition of them.
 If the qubit state is a superposition state, it is most likely that the control operation on that qubit cannot be removed.

 The states of each qubit are managed with five labels: \labelO, \labelI, \labelBell, \labelOI, and \labelUnknown\ (denoted by bold letters).
 The \labelO~and \labelI~stand for the states $\ket{0}$ and $\ket{1}$, respectively.
 The \labelBell~indicates that this qubit is making a state like $\alpha \ket{00} + \beta \ket{11}$ or $\alpha \ket{01} + \beta \ket{10}$ with other qubits.
 For the \labelBell~label, we manage to remember the parities of each qubit, whether it forms the state like $\alpha\ket{00}+\beta\ket{11}$ or $\alpha\ket{01}+\beta\ket{10}$.
 If several qubits are assigned \labelBell~labels independently, it is not obvious whether they are entangled with each other, therefore, the parities of each qubit should be remembered as different \labelBell~groups.
 If other qubits are found to belong to the existing \labelBell~group, these qubits are added to the \labelBell~group.
 Therefore, it is possible that each \labelBell~group has more than two qubits.
 The state, which is a superposition of $\ket{0}$ and $\ket{1}$ but not labeled as \labelBell, is labeled as \labelOI.
 The \labelUnknown~indicates that this qubit state is unknown and needs to be measured for the redundant control operation removal as usual.
 To conserve memory resources, the entanglement with other qubits, except for the \labelBell~group, and the amplitude of each state are not monitored in this state label manager.
+The \labelBell~label should be understood as a lightweight bookkeeping tool for a restricted class of parity correlations.
+It is not a general representation of multipartite entanglement.
+When a subsequent operation invalidates this restricted representation, the affected labels are reset to \labelUnknown.
+The label manager is deliberately conservative.
+The limited label set is not intended to approximate arbitrary many-qubit entanglement.
+Rather, it stores only state information that can be used safely by the \aqcel rules.
+If the action of a gate produces a state that cannot be represented by the available labels, the corresponding qubit labels are set to \labelUnknown.
+In that case, \aqcel does not apply a state-dependent removal rule based on unsupported label information and instead performs the usual measurement-based check when needed.